yamiwamiyu/ee-vuex/README.md

   name: "test",
   data() {
     return {
-      // At this point, the store is like the store name, and the store can be called through this.store
+      // At this point, the store is like the store name
+      // and the store can be called through this.store
       store: createStore({
         // Define states here
       })